Get insider access

 Gamer 1

-The monitor has great HDR color volume.
-However, it can't reproduce very dark shades and colors, with darker colors appearing gray or very undersaturated.
+The monitor has a decent HDR color volume.
+It can't display very dark shades and colors very well, with darker colors appearing gray or very undersaturated.

 7.6